 About Wildlife Rescue Australia

-Wildlife Rescue Inc. is a non-profit, voluntary organisation specialising in the rescue of native animals.
+Wildlife Rescue Australia is a non-profit, voluntary organisation specialising in the rescue of native animals.
 It is independent of any other organisation or Government body in Australia.
 Its founding members included two Honorary Life Members of NSW WIRES and several members of the State Emergency Service (SES).

 Wildlife Rescue Australia was incorporated as Wildlife Rescue Inc in Feb 2011, originally intending to operate in the Coffs Harbour area of NSW.
 However, following an increasing number of calls from other States, WRA now operates throughout Australia.

-To achieve its objective, WRI has established a state-of-the-art communication system consisting of the WRI Call Centre and the MapMaker Search Facility.
+To achieve its objective, WRA has established a state-of-the-art communication system consisting of the WRI Call Centre and the MapMaker Search Facility.
 The Call Centre software and the MapMaker software are installed on separate servers in Sydney.